Contact Information:128 Smith Street P.O. Box 107 Plymouth, WI 53073 Phone: (920) 893-1271 E-mail: firstname.lastname@example.org Office Hours

 - Cash management and investment of city general fund resources.

 - Work with auditor/professional accounting services on annual audit, quarterly and annual financial statements, and other state reporting.

-- Work with the City Administrator and the Finance & Personnel Committee on the preparation of the annual budget.
+- Provide support to the City Administrator/Utilities Manager and the Finance & Personnel Committee on the preparation of the annual budget.

 - Provide administrative support to other departments as needed.